citp/privacy-policy-historical/f/fa/fac/factual.com.md

 #### **a.
 What are interest-based advertising and cross-device linking?**

 Factual is a member of the Network Advertising Initiative (NAI) and adheres to the NAI Code of Conduct as described on the [NAI website](http://www.networkadvertising.org/).
 Factual also adheres to the Digital Advertising Alliance (DAA) Self-Regulatory Principles.
 For a description of the DAA Program, please visit the [DAA website](http://www.aboutads.info/).
-Factual may use or transfer Device Data that it directly collects or that it receives from Factual’s Customers, who may use Cookies, to enable advertising that is tailored to Consumers’ inferred interests, preferences, and locations.
+Factual may use or transfer Device Data that it directly collects (including through Cookies) or that it receives from Factual’s Customers, who may use Cookies, to enable advertising that is tailored to Consumers’ inferred interests, preferences, and locations.
 This practice is known as interest-based advertising.

 To find out more about interest-based advertising in the web environment, and how to opt-out of information collection for this purpose by companies that participate in the Network Advertising Initiative or the Digital Advertising Alliance, visit [NAI’s opt-out page](http://optout.networkadvertising.org/?c=1) or [DAA’s Consumer Choice Page](http://optout.aboutads.info/?c=2).
 EEA and Swiss residents, please refer to [www.youronlinechoices.com](http://www.youronlinechoices.com/).

 Factual may also receive, use, or transfer Device Data collected from one device on other devices that may be linked to or inferentially associated (e.g., through common IP-address) with the same user of the device where data was collected.
 This is known as cross-device linking.

 #### **b.
 Opting out of interest-based advertising Services by Factual.**

 Factual, and some of Factual’s Customers, provide the ability for Consumers to opt out of the collection and use of mobile app data (such as Device Data) across apps over time on a device for interest-based advertising purposes (including cross-device linking for such purposes), through the DAA’s AppChoices tool.

 To opt out of Factual’s collection, use, and transfer of Device Data for interest-based advertising purposes, Consumers can download the AppChoices app onto the relevant mobile device and exercise choice through the app.
 When such choice is exercised on a device, Factual will also stop using and transferring Device Data from that device for interest-based advertising on other linked devices, and will stop using Device Data from other linked devices for interest-based advertising on the device from which choice was exercised.
-When such choice is exercised on a device, Factual will also stop using and transferring Device Data from that device for interest-based advertising on other linked devices and will stop using Device Data from other linked devices for interest-based advertising on the device from which choice was exercised.

 AppChoices is available at the links below:

 [DAA AppChoices iOS](https://itunes.apple.com/us/app/appchoices/id894822870?mt=8)